 However, although the ECJ would no longer have any jurisdiction on future decisions in UK courts it is likely ECJ decisions would still be considered persuasive and retain a heavy influence on UK employment law.

-For more information about how brexit may effect your business or to find out more about how the employment team can help you please contact the team on [email protected] or ring 0118 952 7284.
+For more information about how brexit may effect your business or to find out more about how the employment team can help you please contact the team at [email protected].

 Consistent with our policy when giving comment and advice on a non-specific basis, we cannot assume legal responsibility for the accuracy of any particular statement.
 In the case of specific problems we recommend that professional advice be sought.